 To this end, this study has been designed to determine the ability of ART regimens plus HIV primary care to prevent the sexual transmission of HIV over several years.
 HIV-infected individuals with CD4+ cell counts of 300 - 500 cells/mm3 and their HIV-uninfected sexual partners will be enrolled to compare the effects of two treatment strategies: (1) ART upon enrollment plus HIV primary care (primary care defined in Section 1.3.4), and (2) HIV primary care, without the initiation of ART until the participant has two consecutive measurements of a CD4+ cell count \leq 200 cells/mm3, or develops an AIDS-defining illness.
 As further developed below, the current understanding of the costs and benefits of ART allows for ethical comparison of these two treatment strategies among persons with CD4+ cell counts in this range.
-Since short-term interruption of transmission of HIV could be offset by delayed transmission of resistant variants, assessing rates of HIV transmission over a five year time period will provide data on the long-term effectiveness and public health utility of ART in preventing the sexual transmission of HIV.
+Since short-term interruption of transmission of HIV transmission over a five year time period will provide data on the long-term effectiveness and public health utility of ART in preventing the sexual transmission of HIV.